-Seasonal Interest: Blooms in Spring/ summer.
-Foliage turns dark brown or black in the winter and the plants retain their decorative seed pods.
+Seasonal Interest: Baptisia blooms in Spring/ summer.
+The foliage turns dark brown or black in the winter and the plants retain their decorative seed pods.

 Aspect: Full Sun, Tolerate partial shade, but can get lanky if too shaded.

-Problems & Diseases: Pest and disease resistant, however voles may eat roots.
+Problems and Diseases: Pest and disease resistant, however voles may eat roots.